hashintel/hash/deploy/terraform/README.md

 # Structure of the modules

-Under the [`./modules/`](./modules/) folder we define the HASH application through a ECS Fargate service and various external services.
+Under the [`./modules/`](./modules/) folder we define the HASH application through an ECS Fargate service and various external services.

 - [`variables`](./modules/variables/) - contains global variable validation/definitions used for the rest of the modules through the [`./hash/`](./hash/) entrypoint.
 - [`networking`](./modules/networking/) - contains the VPC (Virtual Private Cloud) definitions and networking setup defining private and public subnets.
 - [`bastion`](./modules/bastion/) - a [Bastion host](https://en.wikipedia.org/wiki/Bastion_host) that resides in the public subnet with access to the private subnet.
-Accessible thorugh SSH.
+Accessible through SSH.
 - [`tunnel`](./modules/tunnel/) - a custom SSH tunnel using an external data source to allow terraform to connect to services on the private subnet of the VPC.
 - [`container_registry`](./modules/container_registry/) - is a thin wrapper around the `aws_ecr_repository` resource with container evicition policies
 - [`container_cluster`](./modules/container_cluster/) - is a thin wrapper around the `aws_ecs_cluster` resource.